EGI-Federation/eosc-data-transfer/README.md

 Steps to run the API in a container:

-1. Copy the file `src/main/docker/.env.template` to `src/main/docker/.env` and edit the environment variables `SERVICE_DOMAIN` and `SERVICE_URL` to be the domain name and the fully qualified URL (including the protocol HTTPS, the domain name and the port) at which the API will be available.
-Also provide an email address that will be used, together with the domain name, to request an SSL certificate for the webserver serving the API.
+1. Copy the file `src/main/docker/.env.template` to `src/main/docker/.env` and
+   * Edit the environment variables `SERVICE_DOMAIN` and `SERVICE_URL` to be the domain name and the fully qualified URL (including the HTTPS protocol, the domain name, and optionally the port) at which the API will be available.
+   * Provide an email address that will be used, together with the domain name, to request an SSL certificate for the webserver serving the API.
+   * Finally, edit the environment variable `FTS_KEY_STORE_PASSWORD` and provide the password for the certificate in file `src/main/resources/fts-keystore.jks`.

 2. Run the command `build.sh` (or `build.cmd` on Windows) to build and run the containers that implement the EOSC Data Transfer API.